GJComber/Tanggram_CaseStudy/README.md

  Having in excess of $21B under management, it’s also one of the larger retirement account companies.
 They also provide the required regulatory documentation in the app.
 Betterment has helped open up financial planning to everyday smartphone users, allowing a diversified selection of equity and bond choices for different age groups and risk tolerances.

- I would be a good benchmark for Tanngram to guage its success by in the coming years.
+ It would be a good benchmark for Tanngram to guage its success by, in the coming years.

 ---